triviality-js/triviality/docs/intro_triviality.md

 ### Override service !heading

-If we want to use a different we can override the 'greetingService'
+If we want to use a different way to greet we need to override the 'greetingService'

 ######typescript "example/overrides/FormalGreetingsModule.ts"
 ######typescript "example/overrides/bootstrapGreetingsModule.ts"

-Now the original 'greetingService' service is overridden and we get
+Now the original 'greetingService' service is overridden for the hole application.
+If we now run the example we get the following result:

 ######ts-node "example/overrides/bootstrapFormalGreetingsModule.ts"

 ### Decorators !heading

-We can still use the original service from the container.
+If we still we to use the original service from the container.
+We can fetch the original service from the 'serviceOverrides' container argument.

 Let's be less formal by screaming the sentence:

+######typescript "example/overrides/services/ScreamGreetingsService.ts"
 ######typescript "example/overrides/ScreamGreetingsModule.ts"
 ######typescript "example/overrides/bootstrapScreamGreetingsModule.ts"